iZwag/ha-gullburet/README.md

 #### Tips on deploying a Zigbee network

-- Use only one application to control the Zigbee-network.
-With the ConBee II-stick on Home Assistant there were mainly three options I considered: **ZHA**, **deCONZ** and **Zigbee2MQTT**.
-I chose ZHA because it is compatible with the intended devices, and it is really easy to add devices from the HA interface.
+- To control the Zigbee-network, I considered: **ZHA** and **Zigbee2MQTT**.
+I chose Zigbee2MQTT the second time because it is compatible with more devices.
 [Check the compatibility list for Zigbee devices here](https://zigbee.blakadder.com/all.html).
 - Choose network channel to reduce Wi-Fi interference.
 [This article explains overlapping channels between Wi-Fi and Zigbee](https://www.metageek.com/training/resources/zigbee-wifi-coexistence/).
 I use Wi-Fi channels for 6 and 11 for my guest and IoT 2.4GHz Wi-Fis respectively, so I chose Zigbee-channel 11 to be as away from these as possible.
 Ideally I should have regarded surrounding Wi-Fis in my apartment building... oh, well.
 Whoopsies.
-- Connect the Zigbee-stick with an extension cable away from the host, as well as away from Wi-Fi APs and big metal objects.
+- Connect the Zigbee coordinator with a 3m cable away from the host, as well as away from Wi-Fi APs and big metal objects.
 - Add relaying devices first to the network (devices powered by wire), starting with the closest ones to the coordinator first.
 Then add edge devices (powered by battery) last.
 This enables a strong mesh-network.

 ## Software